s301-01

-EV startup Ather raises $530 million in Indian IPO
+Ather Energy raises $530 million in Indian IPO

-Competing with recently listed rival Ola Electric, the Bengaluru-based startup is reportedly targeting a valuation of $1.5 billion to $2 billion.
-The company said it will sell $370 million in new shares and up to 22 million shares from existing investors in the IPO.
+The Bengaluru-based startup, which competes with recently listed rival Ola Electric, is reportedly targeting a valuation between $1.5 billion and $2 billion.
+The company said it will sell up to $370 million of new shares in the IPO and up to 22 million shares from existing investors.

-The startup said the proceeds will be used to fund a new manufacturing facility in Maharashtra, repay borrowings, and for research and development.
-Ather's IPO plans come as India's electric vehicle market heats up due to government incentives and rising fuel prices.
+The startup said the proceeds will be used to fund a new manufacturing facility in Maharashtra, repay debt and for research and development.
+Ather's IPO comes at a time when the electric vehicle market in India is heating up due to government incentives and rising fuel prices.
 The country aims to make 30% of private cars and 70% of commercial vehicles electric by 2030.

-Backed by India's Hero MotoCorp and sovereign wealth fund National Investment and Infrastructure Fund, Ather Energy held about 19% of the electric two-wheeler market at the end of August, according to government data.
+Backed by India's Hero MotoCorp and the sovereign wealth fund National Investment and Infrastructure Fund, Ather Energy held nearly 19% of the electric two-wheeler market at the end of August, according to government data.

-The startup faces stiff competition from well-funded startups and established automakers that are vying to capture a slice of India's fast-growing electric two-wheeler market.
-Ola Electric leads the market with a 31% share, while TVS Motor and Bajaj Auto account for 20% and 19% respectively.
-Hero has about 5% market share.
+The startup faces stiff competition from well-funded start-ups and established automakers that are rushing to capture a slice of India's fast-growing electric two-wheeler market.
+Ola Electric leads the market with 31% share, followed by TVS Motor and Bajaj Auto with 20% and 19%, respectively.
+It has a market share of around 5%.

-Founded in 2013 by Tarun Mehta and Swapnil Jain, Ather is known for its in-house design approach – 80% of its core components are designed in-house.
-The company raised about $500 million in several rounds and reported a loss of $126 million on revenue of $213 million in the fiscal year ended March, according to Tracxn.
-Axis Capital, HSBC, JM Financial and Nomura are the main bookrunners for Ather's IPO.
+Founded in 2013 by Tarun Mehta and Swapnil Jain, Ather is known for its in-house design approach - 80% of its core components are designed in-house.
+According to Tracxn, the company raised about $500 million in several rounds and reported a loss of $126 million on revenue of $213 million in the fiscal year that ended in March.
+Axis Capital, HSBC, JM Financial and Nomura are the bookrunners for the IPO.

 Category